esr360/One-Nexus/README.md

 </div>
 ```

-This results in cleaner and more semantic HTML markup, and we recommend using all helper classes in this way where possible.
+This results is cleaner and more semantic HTML markup, and we recommend using all helper classes in this way where possible.

 ---